One of the questions I am frequently asked is "How do you make your

-maps?"
-After seeing the maps I've done, both for my website, and my big
+seeing the maps I've done, both for my website, and my big City of Greyhawk

-City of Greyhawk poster map published by Wizards of the Coast for the
+poster map published by Wizards of the Coast for the Living Greyhawk Journal,

-Living Greyhawk Journal, many people assume I must use a mapping
+many people assume I must use a mapping program, and then promptly would ask, back in the day, "Which

-use of Adobe Illustrator for the map tags (text) on the original City
+Adobe Illustrator for the map tags (text) on the original City of Greyhawk map

-(and all other graphics!) you see on my website were created using
+and backgrounds) you see on my website were created using Photoshop, CorelDraw,

 So how do you create a map?
 It depends on what type of map you want.
 Maps can be divided into three basic groups: